 On the same token, wearing your hair in a ponytail (especially tight ponytails) every day can cause the same type of breakage from hair tie friction.

 The best thing you can do is to take advantage of the back-from-the-90’s scrunchie trend or use looser hair ties.
 You can and should alternate where your ponytail sits each day and where you place the bobby pins.
 Maybe even try going without bobby pins while at home.

 2. Brushing Your Hair While Wet

 Ripping through wet hair with a hairbrush is an awesome way to just wreck your hair.

 When you’re hair is wet, it has a different type of protein bond than dry hair.
-When you stretch it out, with a hairbrush, it won’t bounce back to its original state.
-This can also permanently damage the cuticle.
+When you stretch it out with a hairbrush, it won’t bounce back to its original state.
+Besides trashing your hair, this can also permanently damage the cuticle.

 So put all that together and you have the perfect recipe for damaged hair.

 You’re probably thinking, “but my hair is so tangled after I get out of the shower… how do I fix that without brushing?”